fpaupier/tensorflow-serving_sidecar/docs/setup.md

 ```

-We are done with the setup and we can proceed with serving our first model.
-In the next doc you will [make your first inference using tensorflow-serving](tf_server_local.md).
+We are done with the setup!
+We can proceed with serving our first model.

+## What's next?

+Deploy an object detection prediction server on local with tensorflow-serving --> [tf-serving local](tf_server_local.md).